I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 January is the beginning of the hottest period in Zanzibar and although it can get humid, the cool breeze coming off the ocean makes it very bearable.

-The sea is usually calm and clear in January with water temperature being around a rather warm 28° C, perfect for swimming, snorkelling, scuba diving and all other water sports.
+The sea is usually calm and clear in January, with water temperature around a rather warm 28° C – perfect for swimming, snorkelling, scuba diving and all other water sports.

-You can read my Tanzania in January guide for further reading and recommended January Itineraries.
+Take a look at my Tanzania in January guide for more in-depth information as well as some recommended January Itineraries.

 February in Tanzania